ereiskind/Compare_Holdings_Image/README.md

 # Holdings Management/Alma Holdings Comparison Tool
-This Docker image contains a program to compare the holdings in a CSV downloaded from EBSCOadmin's Holdings Management and an Excel .xls file resulting from the extended export of a portfolio list in Alma.
-The image provides Python, which is used to run the program, but as the instructions are for using OpenRefine, the computer must also have OpenRefine to use the program.
-To download OpenRefine, go to https://openrefine.org/download.html.
+This repository contains a program to compare the holdings in a CSV downloaded from EBSCOadmin's Holdings Management and an Excel .xls file resulting from the extended export of a portfolio list in Alma.
+The program is effectively instructions for using OpenRefine, so the computer running the program must also have OpenRefine, which can be downloaded at https://openrefine.org/download.html.

 ## Directions
 1. Create the image with `docker build -t compare_holdings_image https://github.com/ereiskind/Compare_Holdings_Image.git#main`